home > core concepts > slave

 "Thus the Bible is an organizational book and belongs to the Christian congregation as an organization, not to individuals, regardless of how sincerely they may believe that they can interpret the Bible.
 For this reason the Bible cannot be properly understood without Jehovah's visible organization in mind."
 Watchtower 1967 Oct 1 p.587

-The Bible has been provided for us to know God's requirements.
+The Bible has been provided for people to know God's requirements.
 Has the Watchtower enlightened people beyond the words of Jesus?
 Is it not more accurate to say that what the Watchtower has said beyond that contained in the Bible has regularly been wrong and later changed?
 Information such as:

 By going beyond the guidelines given in the Scriptures on disfellowshipping, have not the Slave created a practice that has had a destructive effect on the lives of hundreds of thousands of people, dividing families for decades?